yuekaizhang/dynamo/docs/guides/dynamo_serve.md

     ...
 ```

-Note that our prebuilt components have the maximal set of dependancies needed to run the component, which allows you to plug different components into the same graph to create different architectures.
+Note that our prebuilt components have the maximal set of dependencies needed to run the component, which allows you to plug different components into the same graph to create different architectures.
 When writing your own components, you can be as flexible as you like.

 #### Define your graph